-- the Company would be required to deposit all cash on hand in excess of \$50 million in a collateral account for the benefit of PharmAthene; - liens on Company assets would be granted to unsecured creditors to secure any remaining payments to be made to creditors under the Plan; - a monitor would be appointed by PharmAthene, and stationed at the Company, to approve any payments made by the Company; and - · the Company's Board of Directors would be reconstituted, with a majority of directors appointed by PharmAthene.
+- the Company would be required to deposit all cash on hand in excess of \$50 million in a collateral account for the benefit of PharmAthene; - liens on Company assets would be granted to unsecured creditors to secure any remaining payments to be made to creditors under the Plan; - a monitor would be appointed by PharmAthene, and stationed at the Company, to approve any payments made by the Company; and - the Company's Board of Directors would be reconstituted, with a majority of directors appointed by PharmAthene.

 After several years of litigation and remands, the Delaware Supreme Court on December 23, 2015 affirmed the Delaware Court of Chancery Final Order and Judgment in which the Court of Chancery awarded PharmAthene approximately \$195 million, including pre-judgment interest up to January 15, 2015.
-As of June 30, 2016, the accrued obligation under the PharmAthene Judgment, including post-judgment interest, was approximately \$204 million.
-On July 8, SIGA paid PharmAthene \$20 million toward the PharmAthene Judgment; and prior to October 19, 2016, the Company expects to pay an additional \$100 million toward the PharmAthene Judgment.
-After October 19, 2016, the remaining balance of the PharmAthene Judgment is expected to be approximately \$84 million (including monthly accrued interest).
+As of June 30, 2016, the accrued obligation under the PharmAthene Judgment, including post-judgment interest, is estimated to be approximately \$204 million.
 The PharmAthene Judgment will be satisfied in accordance with the Plan, as described in "Business - Plan of Reorganization."